DONATE

 The grants are intended to provide spouses with encouragement and financial support to take a class or to pursue a personal or professional interest.

-Grants are available only to those who have not received a grant in the past.
+Grants are available only to those who have not received a grant in the past, and grantees must be at Stanford when the grant is used.
+Grant award criteria include: financial need, relevance, future impact, and motivation.

 List of institutions from which a course choice may be made: